ahaywood/Web-Interactivity-and-Engagement/chapter-4/index.md

 We are going to implement another way to use images with WordPress, the "featured image."
 These are also referred to as "thumbnails" because of their original usages in the templating system.
 They are now used more dynamically as a thumbnail and a featured image (or for any of other things you could imagine).

-*Why would you want to use a featured image on a post instead of just placing on in the post itself?*
+*Why would you want to use a featured image on a post instead of just placing it in the post itself?*

 #### Tutorial: Adding Featured Images and Thumbnails to Theme